theobald-software/helpcenter.theobald-software.github.io/projects/xtract-core/docs/getting-started.md

 ### Network Settings

-Change the network settings (e.g., port number) of the web server in the `listener.json` file.
+The network settings of the web server can be changed in the `listener.json` file.

 ```json title="listener.json"
 {